MegaGlest/megaglest-source/docs/README.compiling-windows.txt

 1. Architecture

-Developed on Windows with Microsoft Visual C++ 2010 Express (free version), little endian CPU.
+Developed on Windows with Microsoft Visual Studio Community 2015, little endian CPU.
 Compiling using the mingw32 toolset is experimental, which also allows for cross compiling.